zarkle/data-structures-and-algorithms/challenges/repeated_word/README.md

-# NAME
+# Find the first repeated word in a book.
 CF 401 Data Structures Whiteboard Challenge

-Find the first repeated word in a book.

 ## Challenge
 - Write a function that accepts a lengthy string parameter.